prasannax1/starships/README.md

  * Section 1 is the main hospital.
 It also contains a quarantine area.
 The upper shuttle-bay is converted into additional wards and a physical therapy ground.
 The lower hangar contains two *Nightingale* class medevac vehicles.

  * Sections 2, 3, 5, 6, 10, 11, 13, and 14 are various science labs.
 The labs are reconfigurable per ship.
 These sections also contain 2 holodecks each, and a medium mess hall.
 The upper shuttlebays of each contain 10 *Magpie* class heavy runabouts, which are the primary mission craft of the *Aviary*.
 The lower hangars contain *White Owl* class ships in 4 of these sections (3,5,11 & 13).
-The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, cargo holds, and in the case of the exo-botany department, a mini-forest.
+The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, and in the case of the exo-botany department, a mini-forest.

  * Section 4 is auxillary engineering.
 It has engineering labs and a light industrial replicator.
 The upper shuttlebay contains 4 *Dragonfly* class shuttles modified to be tugs.
 The lower hangar is converted to a forge to build large scale projects and repair any damaged ships.

- * Sections 7, 8 & 9 are security.
-This comprises of internal security, operations, external security (tactical & defense) and security of away missions.
-They contains weapons locker, and barracks for security personnel all over the ship, and brig complexes.
+ * Sections 7, 8 & 9 are Operations.
+This comprises of internal security, external security (tactical & defense), security of away missions and misc operations.
+They contains weapons locker, and barracks for ops and security personnel all over the ship, and brig complexes.
 The upper shuttlebays of each contain 10 *Hawk* class tactical runabouts for ship defense and escorting away missions.
 The lower hangars of sections 7 & 9 each contain 3 *Vulture* class patrol vessels, to run escort for the *Aviary* itself and for tactical and wartime operations.
 Section 8 doesn't actually have a lower hangar, that's where the saucer section connects to the secondary hull.

  * Section 12 is auxillary guest quarters for civilian passengers.
 It also contains a large mess hall and a large holo-complex.
 Both the lower and upper bays are used to hold miscellanous security cleared and approved personal vehicles.

  * Section 15 deals with transfers.
-The upper shuttle bay conatins 20 *Hornet* class heavy shuttles to deal with transfer of personnel and cargo between missions.
+The upper shuttle bay contains 20 *Hornet* class heavy shuttles to deal with transfer of personnel and cargo between missions.
 The lower hangar is coverted to a large cargo bay.

 The various types of auxillary vehicles carried by the *Aviary* is shown below.